epfldata/SimulationEngine/README.md

 given that `tellMeThis()` and `doThat()` are public methods in Sim2's class.
 The transpiler converts it to delivering a message to Sim2 and waiting for a reply.
 When the reply arrives, the function returns and Sim1's variables `secret` and `workDone`  get their values.

-Besides blocking calls, Sims can also send asynchronous messages, with a different syntax `asyncMessage(() => receiver.API(args))`.
+Besides blocking calls, Sims can also send asynchronous messages, with a different syntax `asyncSend(receiver.API(args))`.
+You need to mark the callee method with annotation `@transparencyPropagating`, see example in `core/src/test/scala/lifterTest1`.
 For asynchronous messaging, the Sim places the message in its mailbox and continues.
 Messages are not delivered immediately.
 The non-block message return a Future object, which user can query about the status of the message. `core/src/main/scala/meta/runtime/Future.scala`.

 Instruction `waitLabel(Turn, someTicks)` signals that messages in the Sim's mailbox are ready and agents will wait for the specified ticks.
 The agent will *not* do anything besides waiting.
 To process incoming messages at each round while waiting, please use instruction `waitAndReply(n)`.
 Another instruction is `handleMessages()`, which iterates over messages in the mailbox and processes them.
 You can find the syntax of the DSLs here ```core/src/main/scala/meta/classLifting/SpecialInstructions.scala```